madelsu/Dynamic_Hyperparameter_Optimization_LLM/README.md

 ✨ *Developed as part of the Bioinformatics Project at the Drug Safety Group, Department of Drug Design and Pharmacology at the University of Copenhagen.*
 *Authors: Maurizio Sessa and Manuela Del Castillo* 🧠

-Each folder includes a short README explaining how to run the scripts and what each output represents.